MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 # Quality Fundamentals

 Welcome to the Quality Fundamentals sample application for HoloLens 2.
 This sample app is a go to place for us to learn about the Quality Fundamentals of designing mixed reality applications.
-You can experience performance issues in real-time by selecting the options provided in the app.
+We can experience performance issues in real-time by selecting the options provided in the app.

 To download and install the app, go to the app download page: